Velveeta Broccoli Cheese Soup

 box of velveeta, three potatoes, can of cream of chicken soup, bag of frozen broccoli and a potato peeler sitting on a wooden cutting board with a teal napkin

 The beauty of this recipe is how simple the ingredient list is.
 You need only a handful of ingredients and end up with bold flavor!
 Truly the BEST broccoli cheese soup with Velveeta cheese.
-Here is what you will need to get started:
+Here is Before you start cooking, take a look at these simple soup ingredients.
+Each one plays a role in making this broccoli cheese soup creamy, flavorful, and perfectly balanced.

-• Extra Veggies: Boost the nutrition by adding in other vegetables like diced carrots, cauliflower, or peas.
-Just be sure to adjust the cooking time so everything gets tender.
+• Extra Veggies: Boost the nutrition by adding in other vegetables like diced celery, carrots, cauliflower, garlic, or peas.
+Just be sure to adjust the cooking time so everything gets tender or saute in a little butter before adding them in.

 • Creamy Texture: If you prefer a thicker, creamier soup, consider adding a splash of heavy cream or half-and-half towards the end of cooking.